marklogic/ml-gradle/README.md

 Start using ml-gradle
 =========

-ml-gradle depends on at least [Java 8](https://java.com/en/download/) and [MarkLogic 8 or 9](https://developer.marklogic.com/products), so if you have those installed, you're just a couple minutes away from using ml-gradle to start a new project and deploy an application from it.
+ml-gradle depends on at least [Java 8](https://java.com/en/download/) and [MarkLogic 8 or 9 or 10](https://developer.marklogic.com/products), so if you have those installed, you're just a couple minutes away from using ml-gradle to start a new project and deploy an application from it.